rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/pod-security-standards.md

     --namespace string      namespace scope of the release
     ```

-#### Clean up releases
+#### Clean Up Releases

-With the `helm-mapkubeapis` plugin installed, it is time to clean up the releases that became broken after the upgrade to Kubernetes v1.25.
+After you install the `helm-mapkubeapis` plugin, clean up the releases that became broken after the upgrade to Kubernetes v1.25.

-1. Open your preferred terminal and make sure it is connected to the cluster you wish to target by running `kubectl cluster-info`.
+1. Open your preferred terminal and make sure it's connected to the cluster you wish to target by running `kubectl cluster-info`.

-2. From your terminal, list all the releases you have installed in your cluster by running `helm list --all-namespaces`.
+1. List all the releases you have installed in your cluster by running `helm list --all-namespaces`.

-3. Perform a dry run for each release you would like to clean up by running `helm mapkubeapis --dry-run <release-name> --namespace <release-namespace>`.
+1. Perform a dry run for each release you would like to clean up by running `helm mapkubeapis --dry-run <release-name> --namespace <release-namespace>`.
 The result of this command will inform you what resources are going to be replaced or removed.

-4. Finally, after reviewing the changes that will be enacted, perform a full run with `helm mapkubeapis <release-name> --namespace <release-namespace>`.
+1. Finally, after reviewing the changes, perform a full run with `helm mapkubeapis <release-name> --namespace <release-namespace>`.

-#### Upgrade charts to a version that supports Kubernetes v1.25
+#### Upgrade Charts to a Version That Supports Kubernetes v1.25

-After any releases that had lingering PSPs have been cleaned up, you can proceed with the upgrade of your workloads to their latest, Kubernetes v1.25 compatible versions.
-For Rancher-maintained workloads, you can follow the steps outlined in the [Removing PodSecurityPolicies from Rancher-maintained Apps & Marketplace workloads](#remove-psp-rancher-workloads) section of this document.
+You can proceed with your upgrade once any releases that had lingering PSPs are cleaned up.
+For Rancher-maintained workloads, follow the steps outlined in the [Removing PodSecurityPolicies from Rancher-maintained Apps & Marketplace workloads](#remove-psp-rancher-workloads) section of this document.
 For workloads not maintained by Rancher, refer to the vendor documentation.

 :::caution
 Do not skip this step.
-Applications incompatible with Kubernetes v1.25 are not guaranteed to work after a cleanup.
+Applications incompatible with Kubernetes v1.25 aren't guaranteed to work after a cleanup.
 :::

 ## Pod Security Admission Configuration Templates {#psa-config-templates}